jaccomoc/jactl/docs/pages/language-guide.md

 by their name and an optional expression to use as an initial value for the variable.
 If no initialization expression is given then the default value for that type is assigned.

-After declaration, variables can have new value assigned to them as long as the new value is compatible with the type that was specified for the variable at declaration time.
+After declaration, variables can have new values assigned to them as long as the new value is compatible with the type that was specified for the variable at declaration time.
 Variables can be used in expressions at which point their current value is retrieved and used within that expression:
 ```groovy